fent/node-miniget/README.md

   ```
   Given encodings will be added to the `Accept-Encoding` header, and the response will be decoded if the server responds with encoded content.

-If `callback` is given, will concatenate the response, and call `callback` with a possible error, and the response body.
+If `callback` is given, will concatenate the response, and call `callback` with a possible error, the response, and the response body.

 Miniget returns a readable stream if `callback` is not given, errors will then be emitted on the stream.
 Returned stream also contains an `.abort()` method, and can emit the following events.